Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 ### C#

 It has [XML documentation](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/documentation-comments).
-A generated XML file then passes to a Documentation generator, e.g., Sandcastle.
+A generated XML file then passes to a documentation generator, e.g., Sandcastle.

 The `cref` attribute is used to provide a reference to a code element.
-The C# documentation does not describe the cases of overloads and ambiguous references.
+The C# documentation does not describe the cases of overloads and ambiguous links.
-The support of such references depends on a Documentation generator.
+The support of such links depends on the chosen documentation generator.

 The documentation generator must respect namespace visibility according to using statements appearing within the source code.

 ```csharp
 ///  <seealso  cref="Foo(int)"/>